kstenerud/concise-encoding/ce-structure.md

 ### Floating Point

-A floating point number is composed of a coefficient and an exponent, and can be binary or decimal.
+A floating point number is composed of a whole part, fractional part, and an exponent.
+Floating point numbers can be binary or decimal.
 In a decimal floating point number, the exponent represents 10 to the power of the exponent value, whereas in a binary floating point number the exponent represents 2 to the power of the exponent value.
 Concise Encoding supports both decimal and binary floating point numbers in various sizes, configurations, and notations.

+ * Decimal floating point number: 3.814 x 10⁵⁰
+ * Binary floating point number:  7.403 x 2¹⁵

-Binary floating point values represent ieee754 binary floating point for 32-bit and 64-bit sizes, and [bfloat](https://software.intel.com/sites/default/files/managed/40/8b/bf16-hardware-numerics-definition-white-paper.pdf) for 16-bit.
+Binary floating point values in Concise Encoding adhere to the ieee754 binary floating point standard for 32-bit and 64-bit sizes, and [bfloat](https://software.intel.com/sites/default/files/managed/40/8b/bf16-hardware-numerics-definition-white-paper.pdf) for 16-bit sizes.
+In [CBE](cbe-specification.md), they are directly stored in these formats.
+In [CTE](cte-specification.md), they are stored as textual representations that will ultimately be converted into these formats when evaluated by a machine.
 Following ieee754-2008 recommendations, the most significant bit of the significand field of an ieee754 binary NaN (not-a-number) value is defined as the "quiet" bit.
 When set, the NaN is quiet.
 When cleared, the NaN is signaling.

     s 1111111 1xxxxxxxxxxxxxxxxxxxxxxx = Quiet NaN (binary float32)
     s 1111111 0xxxxxxxxxxxxxxxxxxxxxxx = Signaling NaN (binary float32)

-An implementation may discard NaN information other than its signaling/quiet status.
+An implementation must preserve the signaling/quiet status of a NaN, and may discard the rest of the NaN payload information.

 An implementation may alter the type and storage size of a floating point value when encoding/decoding as long as the final numeric value remains the same.